-Annapurna Circuit One of Nepal's classic treks, this route takes us on a full circuit of the Annapurna range over 17 days.
-We trek through rhododendron forests, mountain foothills, across barren, rocky landscapes and snow-covered passes.
-After the challenging ascent of the Thorong La Pass (5,416m) we are rewarded with dramatic views of the Annapurna range and northwards into Tibet.
-Trip highlights - 🔶  Annapurna Circuit Complete a 17 day trek around one of the world's classic trekking routes - ★ Thorong La Cross this challenging high pass, 5416m, offering stunning views across the Himalaya - Poon Hill Climb to the top of Poon Hill and enjoy sunrise views across to the Annapurnas and Dhaulagiri - Pokhara Take a well earned rest by the lakeside and enjoy a cake at one of the towns many bakeries - Kathmandu Explore the temples and winding streets of the capital and browse for souvenirs ACCOMMODATION GRADE:
+One of Nepal's classic treks, this route makes a full circuit of the Annapurna range over sixteen days.
+Trek through rhododendron forests, mountain foothills, across barren, rocky landscapes and snow-covered passes, staying in cosy family-run tea house lodges along the way. - Thorong La Cross this challenging high pass, 5416m, offering stunning views across the Himalaya - Poon Hill Climb to the top of Poon Hill and enjoy sunrise views across to the Annapurnas and Dhaulagiri - Pokhara Take a well-earned rest by the lakeside and enjoy a cake at one of the towns many bakeries